opendatasoft/ods-documentation/source/publishing_data/04_configuring_a_source/connectors/dataset_of_datasets.rst

    This connector should be use with much caution because it can give visibility to private data.

-.. admonition:: Important
-   :class: important

-   This connector is not available by default.
-Please contact OpenDataSoft for the activation of this connector on a given OpenDataSoft domain.

 The Dataset of datasets connector allows to create an index of the datasets of an OpenDataSoft domain, optionally with all their related metadata and analytics, in the form of a dataset.

 Creation